-The 2019-2020 Admissions Cycle will open mid/late April 2019 and the UKPA Program applications deadline is July 15, 2019 (for the January 2020 Spring start).
+The 2019-2020 Admissions Cycle will open April 26, 2019 and the UKPA Program applications deadline is July 15, 2019 (for the January 2020 Spring start).
 Please thoroughly review all the admissions requirements below as well as the "Steps for Applying" tab on the right.

 For admissions advising please contact Julia Berry.
 EMAIL IS BEST.

 Holistic Admissions and Values of the Physician Assistant Program

 The UKPA Program values academic acumen, leadership, life-long learning, diversity and inclusion, ethical and professional behavior, advancement of medical knowledge and quality, safe, and accessible healthcare.
 To this end, we employ a holistic admissions process, wherein academic success, as well as personal attributes and experiences are considered.
 The program selects 40 students for the Lexington campus and 16 students for the Morehead campus which matriculate in the Spring.
 Applicants may apply to only one campus and are not allowed to apply to both.